virgesmith/pico-crypto-key/README.md

 - the private key is only initialised once a correct pin has been entered, and is a sha256 hash of the (salted) unique device id of the pico.
 So no two devices should have the same key.
 - the private key never leaves the device and is stored only in volatile memory.

+NB This app can be installed on a Pico W and will work, with the exception of the onboard LED - to make this work requires the wifi drivers to be compiled into the project.

+## Update v1.2.0

+The device pin is now configurable.
+See [PIN protection](#pin-protection) and the [change pin](#change-pin) example.

 ## Update v1.1.0

 The device now uses USB CDC rather than serial to communicate with the host which allows much faster bitrates and avoids the need to encode binary data.
-Performance is improved, but varies considerably by task (results are for a 1000k input):
+Performance is improved, but varies considerably by task (results are for a 1000kB input):

 | task    | CDC<br>time(s) | CDC<br>bitrate(kbps) | serial<br>time(s) | serial<br>bitrate(kbps)| Speedup(%) |
 |:--------|---------------:|---------------------:|------------------:|-----------------------:|-----------:|